How to Save Money on Your Car Expenses

 #2.
 Put Your iPhone to Good Use

 There are some great apps that will help you find the cheapest gas in your area.
 You can also use maps apps on your phone to find the least congested routes so you can avoid wasting gas backtracking and idling on the way to your destination.
 There are also websites where you can plug in your zip code and see the location of the gas station with the cheapest gas in your vicinity.
 Smart apps can save you hundreds of dollars.
-Between finding the cheapest gas, to finding alternate routes, to finding carpooling partners, your iPhone is your best friend in achieving the goal of cheaper driving.
+Between finding the cheapest gas, finding alternate routes, and finding carpooling partners, your iPhone is your best friend in achieving the goal of cheaper driving.